gerry-wu/visual-ai-hackerthon/README.md

  ┗ 📜wdio.visual.conf.js                   # wdio config with applitools service enabled
 ```

 Currently, the pages are using the path from V2 app.
-If you would like to run the test against the V1 app, just remove `V2` from all the relative paths used in page files; and also change the spec parameter of the `test` script from `package.json`
+To run the test against the V1 app, you will need to:
+* remove `V2` from all the relative paths used in page files
+* change the `--spec` parameter of the `test` script from `package.json` so that it's pointing to `traditionalTest.spec.js`

 ## Prerequisites